 - Not smoking will make you instantly more attractive.
 Most people prefer kissing non-smokers.

 Eight ways to get through quitting

 OK, enough of the arm twisting.
 You want to give up, so where do you start?

-2. It’s very hard to give up by willpower alone.
-Get all the help you can find: 12 to 18-year-olds get free nicotine replacement therapy (patches, sprays, gum) on the NHS.
+- It's very hard to give up by willpower alone.
+Get all the help you can find: using stop smoking medicines can really increase your chances success.
+As these are available on prescription, they will be free for 12- to 18-year-olds.
 Ask your GP for help stopping smoking.
-They won’t be shocked that you’re a smoker.
+They won't be shocked that you're a smoker.

 "Smoking costs me £xxx a year.
-I’m giving up so I can buy myself a new mobile/driving lessons/a holiday."
+I'm giving up so I can buy myself a new phone/driving lessons/a holiday."